Battle at Fort Utah: Buildup

-Mormon settlers kill Timpanogos at Battle Creek
+Mormon settlers massacre Timpanogos men at Battle Creek

 Around February 1849, Dimick B. Huntington spoke with Timpanogos leader Little Chief about some of the settlers' missing cattle.
 Little Chief said that Roman Nose and Blue Shirt were great thieves who had decided to live off of the settlers' cattle all winter.
 Little Chief said that the Mormons should kill these renegades, perhaps out of fear that his tribe would be blamed and killed for the missing cattle.
 Captain John Scott took fifty men into Utah Valley to put a "final end" to the "depredations.".

-On March 3, 1849, Scott's men made their way down the Provo river and asked Little Chief and his camp about where the renegades were.
-Little Chief's tribe was understandably worried about the fifty armed men, and Little Chief agreed to show Scott where the renegades were.
-Little Chief's two sons guided Scott's men to the renegade's camp near Battle Creek Canyon.
-Scott's men surrounded the camp, which consisted of several men and their families.
-The Timpanogos refused to talk and opened fire on the company, even though they were considerably weaker.
-Scott's men dropped rocks on the renegades in the creek, which caused the women and children to surrender.
-Pareyarts and Opecarry (aka Stick-in-the-Head), leaders of local Timpanogos tribes, watched the settlers "relentlessly shoot down" the remaining Timpanogos.
-This contributed to their later mistrust of the settlers during the events preceding the Battle at Fort Utah.
+The next month on March 3, Scott's men made their way down the Provo River and asked Little Chief and his camp about where the men accused of stealing cattle were.
+Little Chief's tribe was understandably worried about the fifty armed White men, and Little Chief agreed to show Scott where the accused group was.
+Little Chief's two sons led Scott's men to a camp near Battle Creek Canyon.
+Scott's men surrounded the camp of several men and their families.
+The surrounded group refused to talk and opened fire on the company, even though they were considerably weaker.
+Scott's men threw rocks at those fleeing in the creek, which caused the women and children to surrender.
+Pareyarts and Opecarry (aka Stick-in-the-Head), both leaders of local Timpanogos tribes, watched the settlers "relentlessly shoot down" the remaining Timpanogos.
+This contributed to their later mistrust of the settlers during the events preceding the Provo River Massacre.

 Initial Mormon settlement

 On March 10, 1849, Brigham Young assigned 30 families to settle Utah Valley, with John S. Higbee as president and translator Dimick B. Huntington and Isaac Higbee as counselors.
 They headed towards Timpanogos territory with 30 families or 150 people.
 It is likely that the settlers arrived on April 1 and began construction of the fort on April 3.
 The Timpanogos viewed this as an invasion of their territory and sacred land.
-As the settlers came in, they were actively blocked by a group of Timpanogos led by An-kar-tewets with warnings that trespassing would be met with death and destruction.
+As the settlers tried to move into the valley, they were actively blocked by a group of Timpanogos led by An-kar-tewets with warnings that trespassing would be met with death.
 D. Robert Carter suggests that An-kar-tewets was probably demanding a tribute for the travels of the caravan through their territory.
 Later, a Timpanogos chief met with Huntington, possibly Black Elk.
-Huntington said that the settlement would be beneficial for the Timpanogos.
-The chief consented to let the Mormons settle there after Huntington rose his hand and swore by the sun god that they would not try to drive the Timpanogos off their lands or take away their rights.
+Huntington said that the settlement would be beneficial for the Timpanogos and reported that the leader consented to the Mormons settling there after Huntington swore they would not drive the Timpanogos off their lands or take away their rights.